 These papers document the professional work of James Fyfe, who was an expert on police training and excessive force.
 Fyfe worked for the NYPD, Temple University and was a professor at John Jay College and was an expert witness in many excessive force legal cases.
 A finding aid is available.
-PLEASE NOTE THIS COLLECTION IS TEMPORARILY CLOSED PENDING COMPLETION OF NEW SPECIAL COLLECTIONS ROOMS
+[Access to this collection is limited due to moving of the Special Collections in 2022]

 GARY, INDIANA POLICE RECORDS (1931-1951)

 One box of documents created by the Gary, Indiana Police Department.
 Included are memoranda, reports, correspondence, investigative notes.
 Also in this collection are mug shots, arrest records, crime scene photos.
 One folder contains records of the Fraternal Order of Police, Gary Lodge no. 61.
 A finding aid is available.